ceph/teuthology/docs/docker-compose/README.md

 For now, this guide will rely on the sepia lab cluster for test nodes.

-# Add/Edit Teuthology config file
+# Add/Edit Teuthology Config File

 First you need to add `.teuthology.yaml` to the same directory level as this